Metastasis, or spread, of mesothelioma, plays a critical role in your treatment choices.

 What Are the Factors That Affect Metastasis?

-First, your mesothelioma diagnosis will review how advanced the mesothelioma is and how fast it is spreading.
+First, your mesothelioma diagnosis will review how advanced the mesothelioma is and how quickly it is spreading.
 Patients who are diagnosed in stage I or II of mesothelioma have more options for treatment because the cancer is still localized.
 The cell type of mesothelioma also affects metastasis.
 People with the epithelioid cell type of mesothelioma have a slower progression of cancer and have better treatment choices. (asbestos.com)

 Second, most mesothelioma treatments depend on the goal of reducing the ability of the disease to spread.
 Physicians use surgery to take out tumors before they spread to other tissues.
 Radiation and chemotherapy are used to kill cells that replicate.
 For patients with stage III or stage IV mesothelioma, treatments are more focused on pain relief.